crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Go to portainer, open a console on the container jenkins-pic_nexus_1
 type ``` echo " " | cat /nexus-data/admin.password  - ```
 Copy and the password/token in nexus
-Set a news password for the user admin
+Set a new password for the user admin
 Tick enable anonymous access
 Go to the wheel icon in the top menu , select repositories
 Select maven-releases